samanthafrances/snowlink/README.md

 # Snow Link
-Snow Link is a full-stack CRUD app for the ski & snowboard community.
-Users are able to create an account, browse events, and add events based on their location.
+Snow Link is a full-stack app for the ski & snowboard community.
+Users are able to create an account, browse events, and add keep track of events they're interested in attending.

 ## The Stack
 Node, Express, MongoDB, Google OAuth Authentication, Heroku.